section-io/varnish-cli-bridge/README.md

 identical to the secret file passed to `varnishadm` via its `-S` argument.

 * Listen address: The TCP port and optional interface IP address on which the Varnish CLI Bridge should listen for incoming connections.
+Can be specified via the `VARNISH_CLI_BRIDGE_LISTEN_ADDRESS` environment variable or the `-listen-address` command line argument, with the latter taking precedence.
 Format is `[IP]:PORT` and the default is `:6082` if not provided.
 Omitting the IP results in binding to all interfaces (ie `INADDR_ANY`).

 ## Supported commands